Video Block

 By finally learning in my 50’s that I needed to let go of trying to categorize everything as either good or bad, black or white, or pretty or ugly, I came to understand that it is ALL here in this moment, it’s not just one or the other.
 And if I am present to all of it, I get to choose where I give my energy based on what I need and where I am in the moment.
 In aging, I discovered the joy of simply listening to my own wisdom, feeling my own self compassion, and sitting in my own sense of gratitude.
 All of this connects me to the beauty and wisdom that is within me, or rather the beauty and wisdom that IS me and around me ... always.

 Through these practices, I have decided that I want to age naturally and gracefully.
 I want to let myself be sixty something years old and not chase unrealistic, de-aging.
 Sure, I color my hair, wear some makeup, and use a variety of ‘beauty’ products, but those wrinkles, that extra special aging chin of mine, and those little rolls over the top of my yoga pants, those are all 100% me (nope, we didn't photoshop those onto the photos on here).
 I eat well, but I also eat what I enjoy.
 I exercise, but I also have pajama days.
 I meditate.
-I try to live simply and I make sure to get down on floor or the grass as often as I can and play with my grandsons, Lincoln, Colton, and Silas and my dog, Teddy.
+I try to live simply and I make sure to get down on floor or the grass as often as I can and play with my grandsons, Lincoln, Colton, and Silas, my granddaughter Amelia and my dog, Teddy.
 It feels so very good to let me be me ... finally!

 As a teacher to adult students of all ages, I feel it is not only important to share this wisdom with my students, but to also live it.
 There are times that this crazy world, with its overwhelming amount of information, divisive issues and politics, and unreal expectations of us, scares me; for myself, my daughters, my grandchildren and all of my friends and students.
 I wonder if the love and wisdom I am trying to share is all for naught.
 But then I breathe, and I remember all that I have learned though the years and the strength, stability and wisdom that I am and that I always have been.
 I know that I’ll move through all of this with grace and gratitude, sharing compassion, love, and wisdom well into old age.